mdoaa/Posture-corrector-Vest-/README.md

 ---

 ## 📌 Overview

-SitX is an innovative solution to the physical strain caused by prolonged sitting.
-Unlike passive monitors that only provide alerts, SitX is a smart jacket that uses an array of sensors to detect slouching and provides active physical correction through pneumatic air chambers.
+SitX is an active posture training ecosystem designed to function as a preventative, digital physical therapist.
+Moving beyond traditional passive braces and simple vibration trackers, SitX integrates a lightweight smart vest with a proprietary SaaS mobile application.

-The system is fully integrated, allowing users to track their progress via a Flutter mobile app.
-All data is handled by a Node.js backend using MQTT for real-time performance and MongoDB Atlas for long-term storage.
+At its core, SitX uses a single MPU spatial sensor combined with a custom AI classification model to detect postural errors accurately.
+When a bad posture is sustained, the system intervenes physically using a dynamic pneumatic Lumbar Add-on.
+The system is fully integrated, syncing real-time data via an MQTT-to-Node.js pipeline into a MongoDB Atlas database, providing actionable analytics and personalized corrective exercises through a Flutter app.

 ### Key Features
-- **Continuous Biometric Monitoring**: Force-sensitive mapping and gyroscopic sensors
+- **AI-Driven Spatial Tracking**: Advanced posture classification using raw MPU kinematics (No bulky FSRs required).
-- **Active Correction**: Pneumatic air pumps provide physical nudges
+- **Active Coaching**: The app maps specific postural errors to personalized corrective exercises.
-- **Redundant Connectivity**: Dual Wi‑Fi and multi‑broker MQTT
+- **Dynamic Pneumatic Support**: Miniature air pumps and solenoid valves provide physical lower-back reinforcement exactly when muscles reach peak fatigue.
-- **Health Analytics**: Mild, Moderate, Severe posture deviation tracking
+- **Privacy-First Architecture**: 100% reliant on discrete motion sensors, entirely eliminating the need for privacy-invasive cameras.
 ---

 ## 🎥 Demo / Examples